ethereum/ethereum-org-website/src/content/contributing/translation-program/translatathon/index.md

 6. Translate!

 <InfoBanner shouldCenter emoji=":heavy_exclamation_mark:">
-  When translating, do not use machine translation or submit low-quality translations, since all translations will be reviewed, and participants found using machine translation or submitting inaccurate translations will be disqualified from competing for prizes!
+  When translating, do not use machine translation or submit low-quality translations, since all translations will be reviewed, and <strong>participants found using machine translation or submitting inaccurate translations will be disqualified from competing for prizes!</strong>
 </InfoBanner>

 ## Details and submission criteria {#details}